Safety Procedures & Testing

 Grading & Exams

-Normal grading policies are in place for Fall 2020.
+Normal grading policies are in place for Spring 2021.
 Other than seminars that are only offered S/U, BBA students may not take any business courses on a Satisfactory/Unsatisfactory basis.
 Up to two 300-level College courses may be taken on an S/U basis.
 Courses taken S/U in Spring 2020 do not count against the number allowed.

 Faculty have been asked to be creative in terms of offering remote assessments that do not assume a proctored shared space.
 Assessments may include a variety of class-specific deliverables, as outlined on course syllabi.
 For students with testing accommodations, OAS will provide options via remote access if needed.